vmware/vic/doc/user_doc/vic_installation/verify_vch_deployment_esx.md

  - With TLS authentication: <pre>$ docker -H <i>vch_address</i>:2376 --tls info</pre>
  - Without TLS authentication: <pre>$ docker -H <i>vch_address</i>:2375 info</pre>

  You should see confirmation that the Storage Driver is `vSphere Integrated Containers Backend Engine`.
+If the connection fails with a Docker API version error, see [Docker Commands Fail with a Docker API Version Error](ts_docker_version_error.md).
 1. Pull a Docker container image into the virtual container host, for example, the `BusyBox` container.

    - With TLS authentication: <pre>$ docker -H <i>vch_address</i>:2376 --tls pull busybox:latest</pre>